-The Committee also submits the communication (June 15, 1982) from A. Owen, Y.M.C.A. of Metropolitan Toronto:
+The Neighbourhoods Committee also submitted the communication (June 15, 1982) from A. Owen, Y.M.C.A. of Metropolitan Toronto:

-Final Report of the Community Task Force on Neighbourhood Social and Recreational Services.
+Final Report of the Community Task Force on Neighbourhood, Social and Recreational Services.

 The YMCA made a presentation to the Task Force at a special meeting organized for that purpose and has been pleased to have representation at subsequent public hearings.
 We've appreciated the opportunity of presenting our views.